The Trinity Residency Programme

 - Friends International runs regular outreach events for international students.

 - Mahabba is a local network of churches seeking to reach Muslims.

 - A number of local churches in different situations are willing to receive Residents for ministry experience of various kinds.

 We are open to Residents being enrolled on any suitable course of training which permits them the time engage with the Programme.
 We have particular partner links with:

-- Union School of Theology and Mission, provides a PGDip and MTh base in Oxford.
+Union School of Theology and Mission, provides a PGDip and MTh based in Oxford.

-- Crosslands Seminary provides training focused on church planting.
+Crosslands Seminary provides training in Oxford focused on church planting.

 Trinity is part of the FIEC, the South Central Gospel Partnership, Acts 29, the Redeemer City to City network.
 We are linked to the Greater European Mission through whom American Residents can gain a visa.

 Peter has more than 25 years of experience in pastoral ministry; in planting, revitalising and established church situations.
 He has been a teacher, trainer and mentor for Langham Ministries, Porterbrook Seminary (now Crosslands Seminary), Union School of Theology, the South Central Ministry Training Course and a book review editor for Themelios Journal.

 He is currently the Pastor of Trinity Church.